tom-gora/startpage-rose-pine/README.md

 ### BIG THANKS TO REFACT0R FOR SUPPORT IN INSTALLING THIS THE FIRST TIME MONTHS AGO

 #### 🚀🚀🚀 when I did not know what I was doing but wanted to learn 🚀🚀🚀

+\* Free to use and redistribute under GPL license.